 Granted, our’s and someone else’s lifestyle may be something we would NEVER consider doing, but in God’s eyes, it’s all sinful and dirty rags, in his sight, regardless!

-I don’t know about you, but there are countless things, that I wished I’d done differently, and I shouldn’t have received God’s forgiveness!
+I don’t know about you, but there are countless things I would Love to turn around and do over and I shouldn’t have received God’s forgiveness!

 I know without a doubt, God has forgiven me, once I repented, and asked for his forgiveness.
 However, there are things, I allowed to take place, that I knew was wrong, and I have to live with that.

 Even though “I” have received God’s mercy in this, I feel someone else, should NOT.
 That is so wrong of me!

 If you became a born-again believer, at a young age, or grown up in Church, do you think it makes it harder, to appreciate God’s grace, compared to if you became born again, follower of Jesus Christ, in much later age?

 I believe we take, God’s grace and forgiveness, for granted much to often.
 Would you think that’s a true statement also?

 Grace is for Everyone